ancantu/SCICLD2019/docs/docker_compose/docker_compose.md

 docker-compose build
 ```
 <!-- *Big pause (5 min)* Talk about tradeoffs here. -->
+The build process will take ~5 minutes, we're compiling a lot of this software from
+source.
+When you build on your local laptop it can get pretty hot during this step.
+There are a lot of tradeoffs to consider here:
 Build speed vs deployment speed vs stability vs maintainability.
+Do you want to just
+add pre-compiled binaries to your container image?
+Build and deployment speed will increase
+but you'll lose some flexibility.
+Want to compile everything from source?
+This will
+give you a lot of flexibility, but the build process will take longer, and the large
+amount of code can be more difficult to maintain.
-Can all be competing or synergistic depending on design
+These goals can all be competing or synergistic depending on design.

 ```
 docker-compose up
 cd working/